myrcheng/msproject/README.md

 Format ground truth: positivegtvalidate.m

-# Future Work (To Be Continued) in /future
+# Future Work in Progress (To Be Continued) in /future

-Automated prediction of future lesion change prediction based on quantitative MR imaging features using cross-sectional image data: predictionBaseline.m
+Automated prediction of future lesion change based on quantitative MR imaging features using cross-sectional image data: predictionBaseline.m

 Pipeline could continue to be extended to evaluating MR images based on larger patches than 21x21 using supervised deep learning: original_cnn.ipynb, createpatches.ipynb